 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

 Looking for some love-inspiration on this Valentine’s Day?
 Based on our experience in the sport, triathlon has brought together many couples.
-(Check out the cake from editor-in-chief Erin Beresini’s wedding to husband, Jimmy!)
+(Check out the cake from former editor-in-chief Erin Beresini’s wedding to husband, Jimmy!)

 We asked our readers to share how triathlon led them to love and we received several awww-inducing responses.
 Happy Valentine’s Day from everyone at Triathlete!

 Scott and I met right after I began training for IM Coeur D’Alene in 2014.
 He walked into Starbucks one morning (I was with my parents) and when I noticed his M-dot tattoos on his calf, I had to strike up a conversation with him.
 I wasn’t looking for a date (Hello IM training!) but just someone to talk to and ask questions about what I had gotten myself in to.
 We exchanged numbers and I left (leaving him with my parents) to hit the road for a weekend road trip.
 A few months later, I reached out for some advice which he quickly answered.
 At that time Scott was running a business in Seattle, living in Kansas City part-time and sharing the remaining time in Arizona, so it was a small miracle we had even met!
 As training progressed, he joined when he was in town and offered a ton of support.
 During those long hours, I quickly realized that he was the one I wanted at IM with me and he was the only one that would understand the process and the day.
 Besides my kids and my parents, he was the one I needed to help get me through it.